oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ## Terms and Definitions

+Credential:
+: A set of one or more claims about a subject made by a Credential Issuer.

 Verifiable Credential:
 : An Issuer-signed Credential whose authenticity can be cryptographically verified.

-Credential:
-: A set of one or more claims about a subject made by a Credential Issuer.

-Verifiable Presentation:
+Verifiable Presentation
-: A Verifiable Credential compliant to the [VCDM 2.0] specification.
+: Data derived from a Verifiable Credential that is shared with a specific Verifier.
+The authorship of the data can be trusted after a process of cryptographic verification.

 Issuer:
 : An entity that issues a Verifiable Credential.